rolling-scopes-school/js-fe-course-en/modules/sass/README.md

 cleaner, more modular, and maintainable code, allows for advanced functionality, improves performance, streamlines the workflow, and enhances their marketability in the industry.

-## In this module, students need to:
+## In this module, students need to know and understand:

-Know and understand:

 - types and tasks of preprocessors
 - SASS basics (variables, inheritance,